Pratibha0608/Pratibha0608/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on Web Desiging.
 - 🌱 I’m currently learning in Full stack Development.
-- 👯 I’m looking to c on Job in It Industry.
+- 👯 I’m looking to collaborate on Job in It Industry.
 - 🤔 I’m looking for help with collaborating on new project.
 - 📫 How to reach me: pratibhakardile@gmail.com[Hey Whatsapp](https.//wa.me.7798673673)
 - 😄 Pronouns: PK